-- 1. This application relates to a removal of an existing on premises catering service liquor licence from an Annandale address to the new address in Jindabyne. - 2.
-No public submissions were received relating to any matters with the application. - 3.
-The licensed premises will be a home office where sales invoices are processed on-line.
-The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 4.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 5.
-I am satisfied that the statutory advertising requirements have been met.
+- 1. Development approval is not required for a home business.
+Council advised that they have no objection to the liquor licence. - 2.
+A Police submission was received Police have no objection to the liquor licence application. - 3.
+No public submissions were received relating to any matters with the application. - 4.
+The licensed premises will be a home office where sales invoices are processed online.
+The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
+I have considered both the police and L&GNSW Compliance submissions as the applicant's NPC detailed two previous offences.
+Both stakeholders have not objected to the grant of this liquor licence